 - Help them understand that when someone asks them, “What do you want?” they are really trying to say, “I want to give you something from my heart that will also make your heart glad.”

 - The egocentric preschooler is not expected to “get this” immediately.
-Planting the thought and encouraging children to think beyond themselves is laying a framework for the elementary child who will be expected to stretch toward a fuller values based understanding of gift giving and receiving.
+Planting the thought and encouraging children to think beyond themselves is laying a framework for the elementary child who will be expected to stretch toward a values based understanding of gift giving and receiving.

 - Begin to direct children to understanding that not all gifts are things.